 Students benefit from access to both schools’ career strategies offices, which offer personalized attention as well as varied opportunities to gain hands-on experience and network with some of Philadelphia’s most notable movers and shakers.
 Students can gain firsthand experience working with entrepreneurs, venture capital and private equity firms, international businesses, securities, corporate litigation and global trade.

 3.5 - 4 years

-Students may apply at the end of their first or second year in the law school.
-In addition to the LSAT, students must have taken the GMAT or the GRE.
-Students will complete the full-time MBA application.
-The LeBow College of Business will request the student’s law admissions materials for review, so the student need not re-order these materials or request them.
-An interview is required.
+Students may apply at any point during their second year in the JD program.
+The Lebow College of Business will request the student's law admissions materials for review, so the student need not to re-order these materials or request them.
+An interview may also be required.